BushTrain460615/Terraria-1.4.3.6/README.md

 **Use this at your own risk**: I am not responsible for any legal consequences that may occur by using this decompiled code, nor will I provide support for it.
 I am just providing the decompiled code as a reference and making it easily accessible on GitHub.

 This repo does not include the game content.
-If you want the content, buy the game on Steam.
+If you want the content, buy the game on Steam or GOG.